jjindrich/jjazure-web-angular-apimanagement/README.md

 3. Publish Visual Studio project jjapisf to Azure ServiceFabric

 Your service will be available on http://jjsf.westeurope.cloudapp.azure.com/api/books

+How to communicate between services internally in ServiceFabric - [ServiceFabric internal communication](https://dzimchuk.net/implementing-a-rest-client-for-internal-communication-in-service-fabric/)

 ## Publish API backend with Azure API management